-Timed to coincide with the Chinese New Year celebration in Jacksonville, this exhibit draws on new research, including local archaeology, to retell the story of a much misunderstood group of people.
+The exhibit drew on new research, including local archaeology, to retell the story of a much misunderstood group of people.
 Historians Bennet Bronson and Chuimei Ho note: “...we find ourselves tiring of victim narratives and think that Chinese-American historiography is not greatly in need of more.”
-Instead the exhibit highlights the lives and accomplishments of Chinese individuals in an historic context, using interactives to encourage a personal connection to history.

 “It’s not enough to only look at the history of the Chinese community,” says Debra Lee, President of the Southern Oregon Chinese Cultural Association.
 “This SOHS exhibit, Courage in the Golden Valley, helps us appreciate the bounty that the Valley now enjoys because of Chinese labor.
 They planted fields and built the railroads we use today and developed new efficiencies to reclaim gold from waste tailings.”